Brudalaxe/Comparative-Profiling-of-LDMs/README.md

 # Comparative-Profiling-of-LDMs
-The companion repo for the EuroMLSys '24 paper 'Comparative Profiling: Insights Into Latent Diffusion Model Training' by Bradley Aldous and Ahmed M. Abdelmoniem
+The companion repo for the EuroMLSys '24 paper 'Comparative Profiling: Insights Into Latent Diffusion Model Training' by Bradley Aldous and Ahmed M. Abdelmoniem.